jelockro/udacity-mws-restaurant-reviews-final/README.md

-# mws-restaurant-stage3

-This the third out of 3 stage udacity mobile web development project.
+# Mobile Restaurant Review Application
+## Udacity Mobile Web Specialist Nanodegree Final Project

+There are three branches: Master, Refactor, and Simplified.
+Master is the branch that was turned in to be graded.
+Refactor is a newer branch that improved modularity & readability of the code by implemeting webpack and sass.

+## Grading Criteria
-In this stage the critera are as follows
+In this stage the critera are as follows:

 ## 1. Functionality